gymnasium/gymcms/docs/README.md

 permalink: /static/take5/gym-5001
 ---

 In today’s Take 5, you’re going to make a scrolling background image effect [as seen here](https://codepen.io/josborn/pen/joNmyO){: target="_blank" rel="noopener"}.
 This effect is similar to the parallax effect that can be found on many places across the web, such as this one.
 ```

 ### Take 5 Meta Include

-- `take5/meta/gym-5000-meta.md`
+- **File location:** `take5/meta/gym-5000-meta.md`

 The meta include stub file only contains frontmatter.